vikrampawar/book-highlights/pages/drawing-for-interior-design--2nd-edition.md

 A critical eye, rather than the computer or the hand, is what makes a drawing good.  ([link](https://learning.oreilly.com/library/view/-/9781780676517/06_introduction-title.html#70a6a1b1-8d09-42b9-abae-adaa394ac000))

-However, using computers it is comparatively simple to represent these essentials with a great – sometimes unsettling – degree of realism. ([link](https://learning.oreilly.com/library/view/-/9781780676517/06_introduction-title.html#c682c2d1-66a6-453f-9082-5328a5965a61))
+However, using computers it is comparatively simple to represent these essentials with a great â€“ sometimes unsettling â€“ degree of realism. ([link](https://learning.oreilly.com/library/view/-/9781780676517/06_introduction-title.html#c682c2d1-66a6-453f-9082-5328a5965a61))

 The act of drawing structures thinking and the coherent progression of ideas.  ([link](https://learning.oreilly.com/library/view/-/9781780676517/06_introduction-title.html#b0a0fb7a-5e24-40c9-8e65-38068b4f2495))